KarolisGl/HomeworkTaskQAIntership/README.md

     npx cypress open

 This command will open the Cypress Test Runner where you can select and run individual tests.

+Little Tutorial on how to use the 'headful' cypress after running npx cypress open.

         Go into E2E testing, that shows "configured".
         Select Chrome or Electron.